vforvarun/AWS-SA-PRO-PREP/Chapter 6 - Business Continuity.md

     - Best HA option is to use a multi-node cluster which supports data replication and recovery
     - A single-node Redshift cluster doesn't support data replication, if it fails then manual it should restore from a snapshot on S3.
   - Memcached
-    - Because Memcached doesn't support replication, a node failure will result in dataloss
+    - Because Memcached doesn't support replication, a node failure will result in data loss
-    - Use multiple nodes in each shard to minimize data loss on node failuer
+    - Use multiple nodes in each shard to minimize data loss on node failure
     - Launch multiple nodes across available AZs to minimize data loss on AZ failure
   - Redis
     - Use multiple nodes in each shard and distribute the nodes across multiple AZs